ltc-mweb/libmw/doc/Consensus.md

   * To better support payment proofs, the outputs shall still be added to the TXO MMR, but shall be marked as spent.
 ---

+#### Kernel Uniqueness

+* A block shall not contain 2 kernels with the same commitment.
+---

 #### Ordering

 * Inputs in a block shall be in ascending order by their raw commitment value.